Top 10 Deadliest Spiders

 The Redback Spider, sometimes called the Australian Black Widow, is often mistaken for a Black Widow thanks to the similar coloring and red mark found on the backs of females.
 They are highly venomous with a cocktail of different types of neurotoxins that deliver a staggeringly high amount of pain in humans.
 Fortunately, they don’t often strike with full venomization, preferring to hold back some of their precious venom for prey animals.
 If a Redback Spider were to deliver its full load in a bite, it would likely result in death.

-The Six-Eyed Sand Spider is a relative of Recluse Spiders, though it is only found in the deserts of southern Africa.
+The Six-Eyed Sand Spider is a relative of the Recluse Spiders, though it is only found in the deserts of southern Africa.
+Some consider this the most venomous spider in the world.
 The spiders are excellent at camouflage thanks to their being covered by tiny hairs called setae.
 The hairs pick up sand particles to create a sort of ghillie suit it wears as it buries itself under the sand.
 It sits there, patiently waiting for prey to come along so it can ambush and kill it quickly.
 These spiders rarely attack humans, but if they do, the bite could be dangerous.

 Most bites do not result in envenomation since they prefer to store that for food they can actually eat.
 That’s a good thing, seeing as their venom contains a cryotoxin capable of destroying tissue and even organs.
 A bite with full envenomation would likely lead to hemorrhaging followed by liver and kidney failure.
 Death would come soon after, and there is no antivenom.
 Fortunately, there are no recorded cases of these shy critters envenoming a bite in humans, but from what we understand of their venom, that’s a good thing.